Muzmmil207/find-books/README.md

 ## Versioning

-This project is developed by [Liyas Thomas](https://github.com/liyasthomas) using the [Semantic Versioning specification](https://semver.org).
-For the versions available, see the [releases on this repository](https://github.com/liyasthomas/books/releases).
+This project is developed by [Muzamil Ali](https://github.com/Muzmmil207/find-books) using the [Semantic Versioning specification](https://semver.org).
+For the versions available, see the [releases on this repository](https://github.com/Muzmmil207/find-books/books/releases).

 ---